Trusted WordPress tutorials, when you need them most.

 OptinMonster

 We use OptinMonster at WPBeginner, and we strongly recommend it.
-You can get more information about the platform in our OptinMonster review.
+You can get more information about the platform in our extensive OptinMonster review.

-Based on our experience, OptinMonster’s content-lock feature works really well with in-line campaigns.
+OptinMonster’s content-lock feature works really well with in-line campaigns.
 This way, you can embed lead generation forms directly on a page.

 With this feature, you can also remove your gated content from the page until the reader signs up or make everything blurry for users until they sign up.